Kayaks Suitable For Big, Heavy and Tall Guys Reviewed

 When you’re tall, your center of gravity will tend to be higher, which can make you feel less stable if you’re sitting in a kayak.
 But in order to feel more stable, it can be a good idea to look for a kayak with a lower deck or deeper seating area.

-How To Stand Up In A Kayak The Easy Way
+Video: How To Stand Up In A Kayak The Easy Way

 Weight capacity will also be something to keep in mind.
 Keep in mind your own weight and the general weight of the gear you might be wanting to take with you.

 A seat with a high backrest will likely be something that will boost your comfort levels while on the water.
 Having the ability to adjust the seat can also be beneficial, especially if the seat can be lowered or raised as well as the position of the back rest.
+This can be useful for all recreational paddlers, not just big guys.

 I’m Big, Any Kayak Features I Should Look Out For?